-Business Consultant for Trades Businesses: Fixing Growth, Cash Flow and Systems
+Trades Business Consultant: Quoting, Cash Flow and Systems

 Key points

-- Trades businesses often leak profit through quoting, scheduling and rework.
+- Trades businesses often leak profit through quoting, scheduling, rework and unpaid extras.

-- Cash flow depends on deposits, payment terms and job control.
+- Cash flow depends on deposits, staged payments, supplier timing and job control.

-- The owner can become trapped between site work, customers and admin.
+- The owner can become trapped between site work, customers, team questions and admin.

 - Better systems can improve margin without simply adding more jobs.